CABLE353/SetupOS/README.md

 ## Tools You'll Need ##

-	A Host PC _running Windows 10 or later_(a computer that will host all of the installation media files & folders offline).
+	A Host PC _running Windows 10 or later_(the computer that will host all of the installation media files & folders offline).

 	A USB Drive that _You Have_ that's used for booting installation media(It has to be OS installer files you own of course).